International Students Share Personal Art and Stories at NYU Showcase

 The NYU Production Lab felt warm and busy on Saturday evening, November 22, as people walked through the International Student Arts Incubator Showcase.
 Bright screens, drawings, music, and short performances filled the room, each shaped by the students’ own backgrounds and personal journeys.
 Many of the artists spoke openly about their experiences studying far from home, adding a quiet layer of meaning beneath the creative work they shared.

-On the other side of the room, a music student from East Asia talked about his goal to bring the popular music of his home country to a wider world audience.
+On the other side of the room, a music student from East Asia talked about his goal of bringing the popular music of his home country to a wider world audience.
 He studies composition and songwriting, and he believes New York is the best place to grow creatively.
-Being an international student, he explained, makes him work harder because his time in the U.S. is limited.
+The student, who asked not to be named, explained being an international student makes him work harder because his time in the U.S. is limited.
 “You feel pressure, but it helps you focus,” he said.
 “You don’t want to waste the chance.”

-A theatre student from China shared a piece based on a character he first created while studying abroad in London.
-He worked with film and design students at NYU to bring the character to life.
-The piece explores identity and masculinity, and how people sometimes feel the need to perform roles that don’t fully match who they are.
+A theatre student from China, who also asked not to be named, shared a written piece based on a character he first created while studying abroad in London.
+The story explores identity and masculinity, and how people sometimes feel the need to perform roles that don’t fully match who they are.
 He said creating art while far from home feels emotional, but it also gives him a sense of purpose.

 By the end of the night, the room felt calmer.
 The showcase proved how meaningful it is when students from around the world are given space to tell their stories through art.